What You Can and Can’t Do When One Parent Denies Visitation

 Withholding child visitation in retaliation for the non-custodial parent’s decision to withhold child support is against the law.
 In some cases, the parents are unable to work together, and the family law attorney can help to have non-custodial parent’s visitation rights upheld.

-Free Consultation with a Child Custody Attorney at the Law Office of David Pedrazas in SLC
+Legal Case Review with a Child Custody Attorney at the Law Office of David Pedrazas in SLC